kadena-io/kadena-docs/docs/Chainweaver-Support.md

 ###Chat

-Join our Discord server [here](https://discord.io/kadena) and chat live with Kadena developers and the community on the #chainweaver channel
+Join our Discord server <a href="https://discord.io/kadena" target="_blank">here</a> and chat live with Kadena developers and the community on the #chainweaver channel